siemens/siapp-sdk/README.md

 # Building a SIAPP

 A SIAPP can be created by using the python3 script _build.py_.
 The _PROJECT_PATH_ must contain the container project and a Dockerfile named _Dockerfile_.
 By default all platform are build.
+The default Container Tool is Podman.

 ```BASH
 python build.py PROJECT_PATH